 - The Criminal Finances Act 2017 that regulates obligation of firms regarding the facilitation of money-laundering, corruption and tax evasion;

-- The Data Protection Act 2018 implementing EU General Data Protection Regulation;
+- The Data Protection Act 2018 and EU General Data Protection Regulation;

-- Last but not least there are the Unfair Terms in Consumer Contracts Regulations 1999, the Consumer Protection from Unfair Trading Regulations 2008 (CPRs), case law regulating contracts with consumers, the Electronic Commerce (EC Directive) Regulations 2002, The Financial Services (Distance Marketing) Regulations 2004, Consumer Credit Act 1974 (if credit services are provided).
+- Last but not least there are the Unfair Terms in Consumer Contracts Regulations 1999, the Consumer Protection from Unfair Trading Regulations 2008 (CPRs), case law regulating contracts with consumers, the Financial Services (Distance Marketing) Regulations 2004, Consumer Credit Act 1974 (if credit services are provided).

 What is an E-money license?